insure logo

 Powered by:

-Which South Dakota ZIP codes are most expensive for car insurance?
+Which South Dakota cities and ZIP codes are most expensive for car insurance?

-Here are the most expensive ZIP codes in South Dakota for car insurance:
+Here are the most expensive cities and ZIP codes in South Dakota for car insurance:

 Powered by:

-Which South Dakota ZIP codes are the cheapest for car insurance?
+Which South Dakota cities and ZIP codes are the cheapest for car insurance?

 When it comes to cheap car insurance in South Dakota, these ZIP codes have the most affordable coverage.
-The area around Brookings has the lowest premiums in South Dakota with an average premium of $1,916.
+The area around Gayville has the lowest premiums in South Dakota with an average premium of $2,298.

 Powered by:

-Cheapest car insurance for high-risk drivers in South Dakota
+Who has the cheapest car insurance for high-risk drivers in South Dakota?

-A DUI is considered a major violation and will raise the average premium to $3,581.
+A DUI is considered a serious offense and typically results in the largest premium increase, with average rates climbing to $5,335.

 Powered by: